Nb-Richard/My-projects/Bob chatbox/README.md

 # Bob chatbot
-In conversation, his responses are very limited:
+In conversation, his responses are very limited.
+Type the following statement to get his answers:
--Bob answers 'Sure.'     if you ask him a question                                  (by typing "?").
--He answers 'Whoa, chill out!'  if you yell at him                                  (by typing "!").
--He retorts 'Calm down, I know what I'm doing!' if you yell a question at him       (by typing "!?").
--He says 'Fine.
-Be that way!'   if you address him without actually saying anything (by typing "bob").
--He answers 'Whatever.' to anything else.
+- hi
+- hello
+- fine
+- fine and you
+- how are you
+- what is your name
+- bye